A Mashup of Old and New Social Networking Sites

 Google+ is Google's 4th attempt to launch a popular social network after Google Wave and Google Buzz failed to take off, and Orkut only gained momentum in India and Brazil.
 Google+ operates similar to Facebook in which users can post status updates, share pictures, chat, etc.

-A site dedicated to social networking for businesses, co-workers, and other professional related networking.
+A site dedicated to social networking for business professionals and companies.

 Mixi is limited to Japanese only residents.
-Users can share blogs (known as a Diary's), send email, join communities, etc. As of May 2008, Mixi remains the #1 social networking site in Japan.
+Users can share blogs (known as Diary's), send email, join communities, etc. As of May 2008, Mixi remains the #1 social networking site in Japan.
 As of July 2010, there are more than 30 million users registered with the site.

 One of the earliest and largest social networking sites created after Classmates.com and before Facebook; Myspace was opened for business in August 2003.
 Users can post status updates, post pictures, chat, make music playlists, etc. In 2012, singer, Justin Timberlake, and Specific Media Group purchased Myspace and revamped it.
-In February 2016, Myspace was purchased by Time Inc. In 2015, it was reported that Myspace was receiving 50.6 million unique hits to their site every month.
+In 2015, it was reported that Myspace was receiving 50.6 million unique hits to their site every month.
+In February 2016, Myspace was purchased by Time Inc.

 Orkut (orkut.com) was created by a programmer at Google named, Orkut Büyükkökten.
 The site was very popular in India and Brazil.
 Users could post and share videos, chat, create polls, share files, etc. Google decided to close the site in September of 2014.

 In 2016, Orkut Büyükkökten, announced that he had created a new social network to replace Orkut called, Hello.
-Hello is accessible via mobile app that's available for Android and iOS.
+Hello is accessible via mobile app.